danielstocks/react-sortable/README.md

 ## Differentces from [react-dnd](http://gaearon.github.io/react-dnd) [sortable](http://gaearon.github.io/react-dnd/examples-sortable-simple.html)
 - fewer lines of code = easier to implement and modify
-- can habdle both horizontal and vertical dragging
+- can handle both horizontal and vertical dragging
 - there is a plan for touch support
 - code is well documented and covered with unit tests
 - but, if you want to have multiple different types of Drag & Drop interactions (not only sortable), you should definately check out [react-dnd](http://gaearon.github.io/react-dnd)